Michael Asbury Hunt, a native of Baltimore, Maryland is a graduate of the “great”

 Rev. Mike’s ministry has had him serving as a university/college administrator, middle & high school math instructor, musical vocalist and director, as well as a social justice educator, shaping the lives of the leaders of today.
 He continues serving his community as a Math Instructor for UMBC’s Upward Bound Program, GRE Math Specialist for the Ronald McNair Scholars Program at UMBC, and a support educator for the Empowerment Academy in Baltimore, MD.
 He was recently appointed as the Interim Assistant Director for the UMBC McNair Scholars Program, working to increase the enrollment in doctoral studies programs of underrepresented minorities, first generation, and low income students.
 Michael’s personal research interest seeks to bridge spirituality and STEM education by providing culturally nuanced resources for increasing self-esteem and incorporating spirituality in fostering math literacy.

-In addition, Michael serves as Pastor for Congregational Care at The Open Church of Maryland, a community in west Baltimore that seeks to glorify God and edify the world through radically inclusive love, courageous social justice activism, and compassionate interfaith collaboration.
+In addition, Michael serves as Pastor for Leadership and Community Engagement at The Open Church of Maryland, a community in Arbutus that seeks to glorify God and edify the world through radically inclusive love, courageous social justice activism, and compassionate interfaith collaboration.
 Rev. Hunt trusts fully in the Divine’s work in and throughout the world, thus, as a dedicated community leader, Michael serves a board member of the 40 West Assistant and Referral Center and The Faith Communities of Baltimore With Pride.
 He lives by the writer’s words, “If I can help somebody as I pass along, then my living shall not be in vain.”
 Yes, Michael believes while doing the Divine’s work on earth you will have fun; thus, he loves to sing, cook, play poker, and beat folks in spades!

 What leadership responsibilities do you hold within the TOC community?